dougsillars/3dio-website/src/docs/api/3/aframe-get-started.md

 You can pivot the view with your mouse, and navigate with the WASD keys of your keyboard.

 Of course, no model is complete by building a simple wall.
-First, let's change the parameters of the wall: [todo add link to scene structure for wall]
+First, let's [modify the parameters](scene-structure-reference.md#wall) of the wall:

 ```html
 <a-entity io3d-wall="l: 5; h: 2.4; w: 0.15;"  position="0 0 -5"></a-entity>